 On November 1, 2011 we completed the acquisition of Diagnostic Newco LLC from its owner Kimberly Binder.
-Diagnostic Newco LLC is a design company that specializes in product packaging design, medical products advertising design and graphic art.
-Ms. Binder has joined the staff of the company's Pharma Tech Solutions, Inc. subsidiary specifically for these purposes, and has worked closely with the contract manufacturers for Genstrip 50 and GenUltimare!, making subtle changes to packaging design and more recently integrating the new FDA UDI product identification data system, among other responsibilities.
-She is also be responsible for the package design for new diagnostic products the company is currently working on, including the upcoming GenSure!
-And GenChoice! products.
-Ms. Binder is also owner of GenstripDirect LLC and Full Circle Diabetes LLC, her own distribution companies, separate from her (Decision Diagnostics Corp. and Pharma Tech Solutions, Inc.) company related responsibilities.
+Diagnostic Newco LLC was a design company that specialized in product packaging design, medical products advertising design and graphic art.
+Ms. Binder has joined the staff of the company's Pharma Tech Solutions, Inc. subsidiary specifically for these purposes, and has worked closely with the contract manufacturers for Genstrip 50 and GenUltimate!, making subtle changes to packaging design and more recently integrating the new FDA UDI product identification data system, among other responsibilities.
+She is also responsible for the package design for new diagnostic products the company is currently working on, including the upcoming GenSure! and GenChoice! products.
+Ms. Binder is also owner of GenstripDirect LLC and Full Circle Diabetes LLC, her own distribution companies, which she operates separately from her (Decision Diagnostics Corp. and Pharma Tech Solutions, Inc.) company related responsibilities.

 We also intend to acquire additional private companies, or partner with small engineering companies that have developed technology requiring either regulatory approval, distribution expertise or both.
 In December 2011 we made another small acquisition, to acquire the services of Mr. Patrick Deparini.
 We are moving quickly to achieve our goal of becoming a vertically integrated, full service value added provider of products and services to an ever-growing market.
 The at-home diabetes testing market continues to grow as diabetics continue to be diagnosed and treated.
-The market for diabetes testing products is expected to grow from a current \$22.5+ billion worldwide base in 20120 to over \$25 billion in 2018.
+The market for diabetes testing products is expected to grow from a current \$22.5+ billion worldwide base in 2016 to over \$25 billion in 2018.

 The company's current proprietary product offering, cleared by the FDA for commercial distribution on November 30, 2012, are the Genstrip 50 and its newer version GenUltimate! blood glucose diagnostic test strip for at-home testing.
-Genstrip is a product conceived by Shasta Technologies LLC, and acquired by our Pharma Tech subsidiary on March 20, 2014, fits into a diagnostic product niche, fitting nicely into the world-wide self-test (home test) market that has been growing at a 15% annual rate.
-Since Genstrip 50and GenUltimate! are rather unique product offerings, employing a brand name razor blade only model (diagnostic test strip) into a razor (diagnostic meter)-- razor blade (diagnostic test strip) market, the Genstrip 510(k) application unusual challenges for the FDA and an educational challenge and opportunity for the company.
-In fact, the company only recently concluded its dealings with the FDA pre and post market review staff, an on-going process that began in December 2010.
-The company believes that future product offerings that will be regulated by the FDA will be a much smoother process.
-Since the company plans additional similar products in the future for other diagnostic platforms, in fact a product announced in the current reporting year, the Genstrip experience, however slow and unresponsive it was, has provided lessons and experience.
+Genstrip is a product originally conceived by Shasta Technologies LLC, who proved incaple of attaining the necessary regulatory approvals after two attempts, 2009 and 2010/2011.
+The original Shasta product was acquired by our Pharma Tech subsidiary on March 20, 2014, and fits into a diagnostic product niche, fitting nicely into the world-wide self-test (home test) market that has been growing at a 15% annual rate.
+Since Genstrip 50 and GenUltimate! are rather unique product offerings, employing a brand name razor blade only model (diagnostic test strip) into a razor (diagnostic meter)-- razor blade (diagnostic test strip) market, the Genstrip 510(k) application made for unusual challenges for the FDA and an educational challenge and opportunity for the company.
+In fact, the company only recently (March 15, 2016) concluded its dealings with the FDA pre and post market review staff, an on-going process that was begun on a sour note by Shasta in October 2009.
+The company believes that future product offerings that will be regulated by the FDA will be a much smoother process, particularly since receipt of this landmark March 15 ruling by the U.S. FDA, covering our third party developed diagnostics.
+Since the company plans additional similar products in the future for other diagnostic platforms, in fact a product announced still in the current reporting year, the Genstrip experience, however slow and unresponsive it was, has provided lessons and experience which is already being put to use.